Celebrated (part four)

 He settled on Meeney, a truncation with, at the time, implications clever-seeming.

 Meeney is on the corner, same as before.
 Sundown comes; the woman brings supper.
 Another fellow now.
 (Yes, Tom thought, fellow is not a bad word.)
 He must escape to the depot.
 But where will he go?
 He is in any case unlikely to make it.
 (Schiller…sure, keep it) Schiller, if he got in on the 3.15, should have called.
 R.W. thinks, I am alone.
 The decisions are mine to make.

-All this he’d told over to himself in his head, wary even to be seen copying it out.
-Tom knew, of course, he was alone.
+All this Tom told over to himself in his head, wary even to be seen copying it out.
+He knew, of course, that he was alone.
 He unslung his knapsack and took out a spiral notebook.
-He opened this, covering A Private Agent’s True Adventures, and after ten minutes of flipping pages, underlining random words, closed the notebook, curled fingers around both bindings, and tucked the in-the-process-of-being-stolen-book safe away.
+He opened this, covering A Private Agent’s True Adventures, and after ten minutes of flipping pages, underlining random words, he closed the notebook, curled fingers around both bindings, and tucked the in-the-process-of-being-stolen-book safe away.
 He didn’t leave it at that, thinking of the volunteers at the exits.
 He went into the men’s room and stuck the book in his pants.

-This goose in the right direction, though, had not only broken the stalemate…for Tom it made the pointer to a new system.
+But this goose in the right direction, had not only broken the stalemate…for Tom it made the pointer to a new system.
 In R.W.’s moonier (i.e., philosophical) moments, the budding Wilmot grabbed from the medical book.
-When a scene needed action, the other book’s small-time gangsters made themselves adaptable.
+When a scene needed action, the private agent’s small-time gangsters made themselves adaptable.
 If Raina was wanted onstage, all he had to do was make the actor she.
 (Critics…feminist ones…had praised Voluntary Motion for its fresh unfettered take on the heroine’s role).

-She would have come back: “Lying is a type of creativity.
-If you would only channel that impulse…”
+She would have come back, smiling: “Lying is a type of creativity.
+Now, if you would only channel that impulse…”

 (2018, Stephanie Foster)